 Customer loyalty equals growth

-Agents should also be trained to drive product adoption and engagement, introduce new features, and offer premium features.
+Every customer service representative should also be trained to drive product adoption and engagement, introduce new features, and offer premium features.

-Support driven growth is about seeing a customer service team as a revenue driver, not a cost center.
+Support-driven growth is about seeing a customer service team as a revenue driver, not a cost center.
 With this approach, your support team is an integral asset to revenue generation.
 Failing to tap into this potential means missing a critical opportunity in your growth strategy.

 Usually, this position is called a Customer Service Quality Assurance Specialist, but since it’s still a relatively new and evolving role, the job title could be listed as ‘Support QA Specialist’, ‘Conversation Review Specialist’, ‘Customer Service Quality Specialist’, or ‘Training and Quality Manager’.